aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 ## REST Kafka proxy

 Zilla can expose common entity CRUD endpoints with the entity data being stored on Kafka topics.
-Leveraging the `cleanup.policy=compact` feature of Kafka, Zilla enables a standard REST backend architecture with Kafka as the storage layer.
-Adding a `Idempotency-Key` header during creation will set the message `key` and acts as the `ID` for the record.
+Leveraging Kafka's `cleanup.policy=compact` feature, Zilla enables a standard REST backend architecture with Kafka as the storage layer.
+Adding an `Idempotency-Key` header during creation will set the message `key` and act as the `ID` for the record.
 A UUID is generated if no key is sent.

 - **GET** - Fetches all items on the topic or Fetch one item by its key using `/:key`.
 - **POST** - Create a new item with the `Idempotency-Key` header setting the key.
 - **PUT** - Update an item based on its key using `/:key`.
 - **DELETE** - Delete an item based on its key using `/:key`.

-The [items-crud](http://localhost/ui/clusters/local/all-topics/items-crud/messages) Kafka topic will have all of the objects you posted, updated, and deleted.
+The [items-crud](http://localhost/ui/clusters/local/all-topics/items-crud/messages) Kafka topic will have all the objects you posted, updated, and deleted.

 ::: note Going Deeper
-Zilla can be configured for request-response over Kafka topics both synchronously and asynchronously, and more that we aren't able to cover in this quickstart.
+Zilla can be configured for request-response over Kafka topics both synchronously and asynchronously, and more that we can't cover in this quickstart.
 Here are some other resources you will want to check out.

 - [REST proxy guide](../../concepts/kafka-proxies/rest-proxy.md)
 - [HTTP proxy example](https://github.com/aklivity/zilla-examples/tree/main/http.proxy)